JennEYoon/datasciY/tasks-4.2020.md

  * Start reading some Python books to get back into the mood.
  * Work on Titanic project to start small.
  * Answer StackOverflow questions to get recent practice.
+   - SO up to 570 points now.
+Two more upvotes this year, one -2 downvote.
+   - SO has new questions being posted even during Coronavirus.

 ### 5) SciPy 2020 -- refund requested, $25 virtual conference for students.
  * reply emailed 4/15/2020.